thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

         title: 'This kind of widgets uses only the values of entity time series as a data source;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-timeseries-2-ce.png
         title: 'An example of timeseries widget is the "Timeseries Line Chart".
-It displays amperage values of devices in real-time.'
+It displays temperature values of devices in real-time.'

 wl-control-widget:
     0: